There are many reasons why you may want to throw away an old bed frame, but can you toss it in the trash and call it a day?

-Do the different materials matter when you’re trying to get rid of your bed frame?
+Do the different materials matter when trying to remove your bed frame?

-Metal bed frames are a heavy item that need to be dropped off at the recycling center.
-The good news is, they’re probably made out of steel and not much else so you can recycle them more easily than many other items around your house!
-It’s estimated one in five recyclables ends up getting thrown away because people don’t know where it goes or how often their local agency will pick-up bulky goods for free (or cheaply).
+Metal bed frames are a heavy item that needs to be dropped off at the recycling center.
+The good news is that they’re probably made out of steel and not much else, so that you can recycle them more easily than many other items around your house!
+One in five recyclables gets thrown away because people don’t know where it goes or how often their local agency will pick up bulky goods for free (or cheaply).

 Getting rid of away plastic bed frames is a little trickier.
-If the bed frame is made of plastic and it’s in good condition, most curbside recycling programs will allow you to toss them into your blue bin with all other plastics.
-If the pieces are too large to fit into the bin, then you may have to break them up or drop them off at a recycling center yourself.
+If the bed frame is made of plastic and in good condition, most curbside recycling programs will allow you to toss them into your blue bin with all other plastics.
+If the pieces are too large to fit into the bin, you may have to break them up or drop them off at a recycling center.